Leah1977/LSH_Electricians_MS1/README.md

 ## Colour Scheme

-I will use the colours in the main body, header and footer
+I will use the colours in the main body, header and footer.

 ![Color Scheme](assets/images/colorsms1.png)

 My main primary colour will be yellow.
 I will use variations of this colour to add warmth to the pages.
 I have used this colour when I want something to stand out and catch the viewers attention.

-I have chose variations of white and grey to contrast against the yellow colour.
+I have chosen variations of white and grey to contrast against the yellow colour.
 Further enhancing the features.

 I used [Coolers](http://www.coolers.co) to generate my colours for the project.
 I then used variations within the project.